The MAS in Clinical Research consists of 40 quarter units of study.

-The portfolio of course offerings for the MAS program in Clinical includes:
+The portfolio of course offerings for the program:

 (Scroll down below tables for descriptions of courses)

 Experiential Learning in Clinical Research - 2 X 2 units - CLRE-270

 These experiential courses build on the knowledge gained in the core curriculum through hands-on lab and simulation-based exercises.
 Students will learn basic lab methods and communication skills pertinent to engaging subjects in clinical research.

 In these courses, you will be assigned a MAS mentor to discuss your career development plan, self-assessment and hone in on an independent study project (ISP).
 You will also be working with your MAS mentor, the ISP Data set Coordinator and the Mentor Director to determine who your research mentor will be.
 You will submit a ISP prospectus which will be a summary of your proposed research project and goals.
 The courses will consist of readings, assignments and formalized mentoring sessions as well as potentially meeting one or two research mentors.
 These courses should be stepping stones into the ISP course.
 Once your research mentor has been assigned, you will look into data sets that tie into your ISP and plan a pace of study for your project.

 Epidemiology I - 2 units - CLRE-251